Key points

 How much CO2 must the world remove?

 IPCC analysis found up to 20,000 million tonnes per year (MTPA) of CO2 will need to be removed from the atmosphere to achieve global climate targets by 2050.
-This means removing an MCG full of CO2 every four seconds.
+At ~1.2 tonnes of CO2 per MCG, that would require a full MCG worth of CO2 about every 2 seconds to meet an IPCC target.

 Directly working on DAC